 Warren Buffett: Picking Great Stocks

 Warren Buffett is one of the most famous business people in the world, and his career in the stock market is undoubtedly legendary.
-Buffett's $75.6 billion net worth and rank as the second-richest person in the world are largely due to his prowess in picking stocks.
+Buffett’s $84.7 billion net worth and rank as the third-richest person in the world are largely due to his prowess in picking stocks.

 Palmer Luckey: Building Something New

 Most people have never heard of Palmer Luckey, which is unfortunate because his story is truly the stuff of legend.
-The inventor of a device called the Oculus Rift, Luckey started out with only the dream of building virtual reality equipment.
-After fiddling with parts in his parents' garage for months, Luckey went on Kickstarter with his idea and, within hours, raised a quarter of a million dollars based on his prototype VR goggles.
+The inventor of a device called the Oculus Rift, Luckey started out as a 17-year-old tech geek with only a dream of building virtual reality equipment.
+After fiddling with parts in his parents’ garage for months, Luckey went on Kickstarter with his idea and, within a month, raised a jaw-dropping $2.4 million dollars based on his prototype VR goggles.

-Within a month, Luckey had raised $2.4 million to put toward his invention.
-Two years later, when he was 21 years old, Facebook acquired the company, Oculus VR, for more than $2 billion.
-Today, Forbes estimates Luckey's net worth at $730 million.
+In 2014, Facebook acquired the company, Oculus VR, for more than $2 billion.
+Today, Forbes estimates the now 25-year-old Luckey’s net worth at $730 million.

 Mark Zuckerberg: Quitting College

 Lots of people go to college.
-However, few of them go to Harvard, and far fewer quit Harvard to start a company of his or her own.
-Zuckerberg did all three, and today the legendary Facebook founder is worth $56 billion and enjoys the No. 5 spot on Forbes' list of The World's Billionaires.
+However, few of them go to Harvard, and far fewer quit Harvard to start a company of their own.
+Zuckerberg did all three, and today the legendary Facebook founder is worth $70 billion and enjoys the No. 5 spot on Forbes’ list of The World’s Billionaires.
 For this entrepreneur, dropping out of school seriously paid off.